bcgov/mines-digital-trust/openshift/README.md

 You can verify your agent is running by [checking agent connections](#-check-agent-connections)

-#### connect mines-permitting-agent to org book agent via invitations
+#### connect mines-permitting-agent to org. book agent via invitations
-[Port forward your agent](#port-forward-to-agent) and we can set connections via curl.
+[Port forward your agent](#port-forward-to-agent), and we can set connections via curl.

-1. Send a request to the VON Team [rocketchat #von-general](https://chat.pathfinder.gov.bc.ca/channel/von-general) for an inivitation to Org Book DEV.
+1. Send a request to the VON Team [rocketchat #von-general](https://chat.pathfinder.gov.bc.ca/channel/von-general) for an invitation to Org.
+Book DEV.
 1. Copy the JSON they provide
-1. In POSTMAN (or curl or other), POST the invitation with an alias to the Org Book agent (`icob-agent` - see the value for label in the invitation), remember to use your Admin API Key header. `/connections/receive-invitation?alias=icob-agent`
+1. In POSTMAN (or curl or other), POST the invitation with an alias to the Org.
+Book agent (`icob-agent` - see the label value in the invitation), remember to use your Admin API Key header. `/connections/receive-invitation?alias=icob-agent`
 1. Using the returned value, find the `connection-id`.
 POST that to `/connections/<connid>/accept-invitation`.
 1. Check your connection to `icob-agent` is active.
 GET `/connections/<connid>`

-Using curl, assume agent is port forwarded to 28024.
+Using curl, assume the agent is port forwarded to 28024.

 ```
 curl --location --request POST 'http://localhost:28024/connections/receive-invitation?alias=icob-agent' \